farandal/wowza-webrtc/README.md

         useSoundMeter: true,
       },
       {
-        onStateChanged: (newState: any) => {
+        onStateChanged: (newState: IState) => {
           console.log('WowzaWebRTCPublish.onStateChanged');

-          // Set the cameras
+          // Update the cameras the cameras
-          this.formPresets.cameras = newState.cameras;
+          this.form.cameras = newState.cameras;
-          // Set the microphones
+          // Update the microphones
-          this.formPresets.microphones = newState.microphones;
+          this.form.microphones = newState.microphones;

           if (newState.connectionState === 'connected') {
             this.onPublishPeerConnected();